ZeshunShi/AutomatedBlockchain/Tutorial for Bachelor's Project.md

-# Tutorial for Bachelor's Project
+# Blockchain performance profiling

-This is a tutorial doc for the bachelor's student project "Automated permissioned blockchain performance profiling".
-The purpose of this document is to help you get familiar with the basics of cloud virtualized environment and permissioned blockchain quickly:
+This is a tutorial doc for the project "Automated permissioned blockchain performance profiling".
+The purpose of this doc is to help you get familiar with the basics of cloud virtualized environment and permissioned blockchain quickly:

 1. Learn how to build your Cloud virtualized environment.
 2. Learn how to deploy and benchmark a permissioned blockchain network (Hyperledger Sawtooth).